 Don’t get the idea that I’d ever look down on a Christian brother who didn’t grow a beard, or couldn’t grow a beard.
 I have many great brothers in Christ with a clean shave.
 I’ve also known wonderful Christian men who wished they could grow a beard, but couldn’t.
 All I’m trying to do in this article is reveal the scriptures, show how beards do glorify God by revealing His distinctions, if God enabled you to do so.

 Charles Spurgeon is considered by many to be one of the greatest preachers of the ages.
 He is often called “The Prince of Preachers.”
 I’ll leave you with a quote from him as he lectured a group of students:

 “Growing a beard ‘is a habit most natural, scriptural, manly, and beneficial.’”

-So what do you say guys?
-Is it time to bring on a beard revolution?
+So what do you say, guys?
+Is it time to start a beard revolution?